stereotype441/language/resources/type-system/inference.md

 - Let `T` be `flatten(T_1)`.

-- Let `m` be a compilation artifact whose runtime behavior is as follows:
+- Let `m` be an expression artifact whose runtime behavior is as follows:

-  - Execute compilation artifact `m_1`, and let `o_1` be the resulting value. _By
+  - Execute expression artifact `m_1`, and let `o_1` be the resulting value. _By
     expression soundness, `o_1` will be an instance of the type `T_1`._

   - Define `o_2` as follows: